Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 * The learning curve can be pretty steep.
 Stay positive
 * Start simple, add complexity piece by piece
 * Refer to documentation/tutorials
 * **Cannibalize code** wherever/whenever you can.
-D3 has great examples and most the code is freely accessible.
+D3 has [great examples](https://bl.ocks.org/) and most the code is freely accessible.
 See something you like?
-Take a look at how it's done
+Take a look at how it's done, but definitely go line-by-line in the code to make sure you know what's happening!

 # Tutorial Time!

 With any luck, today we will produce a simplified version of [this map](https://ryshackleton.github.io/global_daily_earthquakes_d3/index.html), which displays the [USGS's GeoJSON feed of recent earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 We'll do this in steps:

  1. Create a simple web page to hold our SVG graphic and the JaveScript code to create it.
-The rest is all JavaScript...
  1. Create a "scatterplot" with some circles
  1. Explore D3's methods to scale data coordinates to graphics coordinates
  1. Explore D3's geographic projection methods scale geo-data coordinates to graphics coordinates